dprodanov/mwright/README.md

 # mwright
 Provides Mainardi's Wright function and its integral.
-The function geenralizes the normal probability distribution and denisty
+The function genralizes the normal probability distribution and denisity